 If your dog is sold or given to a new owner, you will also need to arrange for the details on your dog's microchip to be changed.
 Contact the vet or organisation that inserted the chip to update the details, there may be a charge for this.

 If you don't recall who treated your dog then the dog should be scanned to check the details.
-Any vet or Animal Welfare officer can do this for you.
+Any vet can do this for you.